ashlinrichardson/kgc2010/README.md

 # kgc2010

 **KGC** is an **unsupervised classification algorithm** developed with David Goodenough, Hao Chen and the Canadian Forest Service's **Advanced Forest Technologies (AFT) group** team.
-This implementation was developed between April 1 -- August 19th, 2010 for presentation at IGARSS 2020 while the author was funded by the U.Vic Math & Stats department, and is occasionally still being improved.
+This implementation was developed between April 1 -- August 19th, 2010 for presentation at IGARSS 2010 while the author was funded by the U.Vic Math & Stats department, and is occasionally still being improved.
 Graphics functions adapted from Nigel Stewart [2].

 ## instructions (tested on Ubuntu 20)
-To run the example:
+### To run the first example (fire mapping with parameters derived from JAXA ALOS-1 data):
 ```
   ./setup.sh